The Perfect Sacrifice

 Eph 5:13 But all things that are reproved are made manifest by the light: for whatsoever doth make manifest is light.

 We are told to walk as the people we are.
 If we are children of light, then we should walk that way.
-Why is this instruction given then to believers if it is automatic?
-Also it goes on to say that we (as believers) should not have fellowship with unfruitful works of darkness.
+Why is this instruction given to believers if it is automatic?
+Also, it goes on to say that we (as believers) should not have fellowship with unfruitful works of darkness.
 They are shameful and bring shame to our Savior.
 But the light can bring cleansing because the errors can be exposed.
-Also, how can a believer have ongoing practical fellowship in their Christian walk with God if they are at the same time have fellowship with unfruitful works of darkness??)
+Also, how can a believer have ongoing practical fellowship in their Christian walk with God if they are at the same time having fellowship with unfruitful works of darkness??)

 “But this is to ignore the work of Jesus, who on the cross cried out, “My God, my God, why have you forsaken me?”
 (Matthew 27:46).
 Jesus was out of fellowship with his Father so we would never be.”
 P 157